TomCordemans/LABS/docs/wireshark/README.md

 For this purpose, a dedicated configuration is used to capture WLAN traffic.
 - KALI Linux as operating system
-- ALFA AWUS036NHA as the network adapter
+- ALFA AWUS036NHA as the network adapter (Seen as Qualcomm Atheros AR9271 801.11n)

 **8.1 Capture, analyze and decrypt wireless traffic**

 1. Display the list of available adapters.

 ![Success](./assets/wlan1.png)

 2. Kill the network managers.
 (To Avoid interference with other tools)

 ![Success](./assets/wlan2.png)

 3. Put the adapter in monitor mode.

 ![Success](./assets/wlan3.png)